 Risso’s dolphins like to spy, hop, breach and surf the stern waters of boats.

 San Diego Whale Watching

 List of Marine Mammals Seen Off The Southern California Coast and Offshore Waters

-While I was in my last year of college, I volunteered with the National Fish and Wildlife Foundation.
-I was given the task to research on all of the marine mammals that are seen off the coast of San Diego.
+While in my last year of college, I volunteered with the National Fish and Wildlife Foundation.
+I was given the task of researching all of the marine mammals seen off the coast of San Diego.

 Here is the list I made.

 Family Balaenidae-Baleen Whales